On this page you can read:

 All Series 1 episodes were first shown on Wednesdays at 4:40pm and lasted 25 minutes.

-Note: I've included both the summaries provided to me by Grant Cathro and memories of the episodes which visitors have kindly contributed.
+Note: I've included both the summaries provided to me by Grant Cathro and memories of the episodes which visitors kindly contributed in my website's early years.
 Look out for links to episode clips on YouTube as you scroll down.
 You will also find TV listings scans from Look-In and TV Times kindly donated by Jamie of The High-T Website in 2011 and 2012.
 Where they are too small to read, click to enlarge.

 1.1 Royal Visit